Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

 Our most exciting results concern \textit{joint ergodicity}, whose definition we recall now. \begin{definition}[Joint ergodicity] Sequences $a_1, \ldots, a_\ell:\Z\to\R$ are \textit{jointly ergodic} for a system $(X, \CX, \mu, T_1, \ldots, T_\ell)$ if

-holds for all $f_1, \ldots, f_\ell\in L^\infty(\mu)$. \end{definition} Introduced in the 1980s by Berend and Bergelson \cite{BB84}, joint ergodicity and its variants have been a subject of intense scrutiny in the last few years \cite{Ber87, BeHK09, BLS16, BMR20, BS22, BS23, BFM22, CFH11, DFKS22, DKS23, DKS24, DKS22, Fr10, Fr12, Fr22, Fr21, FrKr05, FrKu22a, FrKu22b, FrKu22c, KK19, Kouts21, KoSu23, KoTs23, Ts22}.
+holds for all $f_1, \ldots, f_\ell\in L^\infty(\mu)$. \end{definition} Introduced in the 1980s by Berend and Bergelson \cite{BB84}, joint ergodicity and its variants have been a subject of intense scrutiny in the last few years \cite{Ber87, BeHK09, BLS16, BMR20, BS22, BS23, BFM22, CFH11, DFKS22, DKS22, DKS23, DKS24, Fr10, Fr12, Fr22, Fr21, FrKr05, FrKu22b, FrKu22c, FrKu22a, KK19, Kouts21, KoSu23, KoTs23, Ts22}.
 We derive a number of new joint ergodicity results on Hardy sequences, which vary in terms of how we balance the assumptions imposed on Hardy sequences and the system.
-First, we list various independence conditions on Hardy sequences that appear in the upcoming results. \begin{definition}[Independence properties of Hardy sequences] Let $a_1, \ldots, a_\ell\in\CH$.
+First, we list various independence conditions on Hardy sequences, {each of which gives rise to new joint ergodicity results under suitable assumptions on the system.} \begin{definition}[Independence properties of Hardy sequences] Let $a_1, \ldots, a_\ell\in\CH$.
 We call them: \begin{enumerate} \item \textit{pairwise independent} if for any $i\neq j$ and $c_i, c_j\in\R$ not both zero, we have

-\item \textit{strongly independent} if every nontrivial linear combination of $a_1, \ldots, a_\ell$ stays logarithmically away from integer polynomials, i.e. for all $c_1, \ldots, c_\ell\in\R$ not all zero and all $p\in\Q[t]$, we have
+\item \textit{strongly independent} if every nontrivial linear combination of $a_1, \ldots, a_\ell$ stays logarithmically away from rational polynomials, i.e. for all $c_1, \ldots, c_\ell\in\R$ not all zero and for all $p\in\Q[t]$, we have